 - For the first time in NBA History, three straight MVPs have gone to players that did not play any high school or college basketball in the United States.

-- Five of 66 MVPs have been gone to a player who did not play high school or college basketball in the U.S. Three of those five occasions were in the last three years.
+- Five of 66 MVPs have gone to a player who did not play high school or college basketball in the U.S. Three of those five occasions were in the last three years.

 All of this while, approximately only 21.8% of the players in the NBA are classified as International.
 Yet international names are not only seen across all NBA awards, but they are dominating the field.